This post has been updated with additional methods and fresh link to increase your sales. 🙂

-Of course length of landing page isn’t the only factor responsible for the conversions in these test examples.
+Of course, landing page length isn’t the only factor responsible for the conversions in these test examples.

 Communicate shipping info on all pages clearly and show expected delivery date on both your landing page and cart page.
 That way there’s no miscommunication.

 According to a Statista survey, the number one reason for shopping cart abandonment was being presented with unexpected costs:

 Tip: Test out a free shipping offer to increase your conversions and average order values.